openvinotoolkit/openvino_notebooks/notebooks/223-text-prediction/README.md

-# Text Prediction with OpenVINO
+# Text Prediction with OpenVINO™
 Text generation is a type of natural language processing that uses computational linguistics and artificial intelligence to automatically produce text that can meet specific communicative needs.